 Actually I was mostly right, but I shot myself in the foot.
 I bought the cheapest and worst parts bike I could at first.
 Was just being cheap to be cheap, but I justified it by claiming I did not want to ruin a bike that could be restored.
 The major setback was when I came to the realization that I needed to undo all of my work and redo it with a more suitable parts bike in better shape.

 Second thing that I did not account for was my motivation.
 At the beginning of the build I had this silly idea in my head.
 I wanted to keep the bike ugly and would bring it to MidOhio for Vintage Days.
 Goal would be to park it along the road and see if anyone would figure out what it was.
 Well what ended up happening was the bike stayed more ugly then I was into.
 I mean just look at that seat!

 The conversations I was hoping to have with people and the point that I wanted to prove is that really rare stuff is out there and can be owned, built and used by average people.
 Also that it would not be that much more expensive then a stock CB750, but to some A LOT more interesting.

-The plan is this winter to clean up a few areas of the bike.
+The plan was that over a winter I would clean up a few areas of the bike.
 Never going to some perfect restoration or anything like that.
-Fingers crossed that I get to ride/use the bike next summer a bit.
-Will update the project every now and again here.
+Had high hopes of wrapping up the project quickly and with little struggle.
+I failed.

-Project also stalled because I was focusing on my 850 Norton Commando last winter.
-Over the last year I have found a few rare and interesting parts to go on the Seeley.
-My aim is to have a period correct street legal semi race bike.
+Project also stalled because I was focusing on my 850 Norton Commando that same winter.
+Over the time I spent with the project I collected more then a couple rare and interesting parts to go on the Seeley.
+My aim was to have a period correct street legal semi race bike.

 What kind of rare and interesting stuff do you guys mess around with?
 Where did you learn to develop the eye to find it?
 What is the story of how it became to be in your garage?